angomezu/geometric-deep-learning-plant-organ-segmentation/README.md

 This research used resources of the Advanced Plant Phenotyping Laboratory and the Center for Bioenergy Innovation (CBI), which is a U.S. Department of Energy Bioenergy Research Center supported by the Office of Biological and Environmental Research in the DOE Office of Science.
 Oak Ridge National Laboratory is managed by UT-Battelle, LLC for the U.S. Department of Energy under Contract Number DE-AC05-00OR22725.

-We thank **Dr. John Lagergren**, **Dr. Larry M. York**, and **Anand Seethepalli** (Oak Ridge National Laboratory, Biosciences Division) for providing access to experimental data, domain expertise, and valuable feedback throughout the project.
+We sincerely thank **Dr. John Lagergren**, **Dr. Larry M. York**, and **Anand Seethepalli** (Oak Ridge National Laboratory, Biosciences Division) for providing access to experimental data, domain expertise, and valuable feedback throughout the project.
+We also thank **Dr. Jeff R. Knisley**, **Dr. Robert M. Price**, and **Dr. Michele Joyner** (Department of Mathematics & Statistics, East Tennessee State University) for their academic guidance and mentorship, and for making this collaboration possible by enabling meaningful real-world research and development experience in data science.

 ---
 ### Disclaimer